-- Dealing with pupils who are unable to attend school because of medical needs. - Actively monitoring pupil progress and reintegration into school. - Supplying pupils' education providers with information about the child's capabilities, progress and outcomes. - Liaising with the headteacher, education providers and parents to determine pupils' programmes of study whilst they are absent from school. - The Family Partnership Worker will provide a link between pupils and their parents, and the LA.
+- Dealing with pupils who are unable to attend school because of medical needs. - Actively monitoring pupil progress and reintegration into school. - Supplying pupils' education providers with information about the child's capabilities, progress and outcomes. - Liaising with the headteacher, education providers and parents to determine pupils' programmes of study whilst they are absent from school. - If available a Family Partnership Worker will provide a link between pupils and their parents, and the LA.
+Where this is not available, a teaching assistant, following discussion and being fully appraised of the situation may be asked to act as the day-to-day contact point for the family.